Moby Doll: Capture

 The 15 foot (4.6m) long male orca was captured in 1964 near East Point, Saturna Island in British Columbia.
-His size indicated he was most likely about 5 years old, a juvenile about as mature as a human of that age.
-A sculptor, Samuel Burich, had been commissioned by the Vancouver Public Aquarium to kill "a specimen as a basis for the preparation of a replica for the Aquarium's new British Columbia hall."
-Its staff were convinced it would be impossible to handle a live one safely after the difficulties experienced by Marineland of the Pacific with their capture of Wanda and subsequent capture attempts.
+His size indicated he was most likely about 5 years old, a juvenile who still relied on other orcas to learn hunting techniques, migration patterns and communication.
+Sculptor Samuel Burich had been commissioned by the Vancouver Public Aquarium to kill an orca for purposes of using as a model for an art display.
+Aquarium staff were convinced it would be impossible to handle a live orca safely after the difficulties experienced by Marineland of the Pacific with their capture of Wanda, and subsequent capture attempts.

-The collectors mounted a harpoon gun at East Point, Saturna Island on May 20, 1964, as data compiled at the Light House from 1958 to 1963 showed that killer whales were particularly common there from May to October (peaking in August with large groups).
-After several sightings in late May, the collectors had only two more before the day when they harpooned an orca, which was July 16.
-The small orca was swimming about 20 meters from the rocks.
-The large harpoon struck the orca just behind the head, fatefully just missing the cervical cord and the brain on either side of the spot.
+The collectors mounted a harpoon gun at East Point, Saturna Island on May 20, 1964, as data compiled at the Light House from 1958 to 1963 showed killer whales were particularly common there from May to October (peaking in August with large groups).
+After several failed attempts, a small orca was seen swimming about 20 meters from the rocks.
+The large harpoon struck the orca just behind the head, narrowly missing the cervical cord and the brain.
 The whale appeared stunned but unexpectedly did not die.
 To the surprise of Burich and his assistant Josef Bauer, other orcas, rather than fleeing, were raising their injured pod-mate to the surface to breathe.